carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It acts **like a backup tool** that stores all versions of an object (even writes & deletes).
   - If you delete a file it will still show up in versioning with the delete marker on it.
+- `Versioning's MFA Delete capability`, which uses multi-factor authentication, can be used to provide an **additional layer of security**.
 - When enabled on your bucket it cannot be disabled — only suspended.
-- It is possible to integrate it with lifecycle rules.
 - If you mark a single file as public and then upload a new version of it — the new version is private.
 - The size of your S3 bucket is the sum of all files and all versions of those files.
-- Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.

 #### S3 Performance